Think about it. Is it possible the difference between a cult and religion is nothing more than popularity?

 First of all the term spiritual is a term with vast utility.
 Its association includes almost everything that isn’t material.
 So, some people associate it with religion.
 But, it’s derivation comes from the Old French “spiritual” matters concerning the spirit.
 This comes from the Latin word “spiritualis”, or spiritus or “spirit”.
 Religion uses the term but its concerns are with doctrinal issues noted above.

 Spiritual exploration has nothing to do with the concerns of religion.
 It involves the application of tools to expand awareness and open the doors of consciousness.
-And, these spiritual technologies stand up to the test of science as having repeatable common experiential phenomena.
+And, these spiritual technologies stand up to the test of science.
+They have repeatable common experiential phenomena.
 It is the exploration of awareness.

 No belief needed.
 It’s like baking a cake.
 If you add the right ingredients in the right amounts.
 Then bake at the proper temperature for the right time.
 When you follow the recipe, you get something delicious.